scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

    Multi-processing scalability of eigenvalues seach workload. :label:`smp`

 Figure :ref:`smt` shows the scalability results for the multi-threading case.
-Two modes are compared: default and OpenMP with SMP as the best approach for this benchmark.
+Two modes are compared: default one and with SMP module since it is the best approach for this benchmark.
 The difference in execution time between these two methods starts from 8 threads in top level pool and becomes larger as the pool size increases.

 The multi-processing scalability results are shown in figure :ref:`smp`.
-They can be obtained from the same eigenvalues search workload by replacing :code:`ThreadPool` to :code:`Pool`.
+They can be obtained from the same eigenvalues search workload by replacing :code:`ThreadPool` by :code:`Pool`.
 The results are very similar to the multi-threading case: oversubscription effects become visible starting from 8 processes at the top level of parallelization.

 4. Solutions Applicability
 --------------------------
-In summary, all three suggested approaches to avoid oversubscription are valuable and can obtain significant performance increases for both multi-threading and multi-processing cases.
+In summary, all the three evaluated approaches to compose parallelism are valuable and can provide significant performance increases for both multi-threading and multi-processing cases.
+Ideally, we would like to find a single solution which works well for all the cases.
-Moreover, the approaches complement each other and have their own fields of applicability.
+However, the presented approaches rather complement each other and have their own fields of applicability.

-The SMP module works perfectly for balanced workloads where each pool's workers have the same load.
+The SMP module works perfectly for balanced workloads where all the outermost workers have same amount of work.
-Compared with manual tunning of OpenMP options, it is more stable, since it can work with pools of different sizes within the scope of a single application without performance degradation.
+Compared with manual tunning of OpenMP settings, this approach is more stable, since it can work with pools of different sizes within the scope of a single application without performance degradation.
-It also works with Intel |R| TBB.
+It also covers other threading libraries such as Intel |R| TBB.

-The exclusive mode for the OpenMP runtime works best with unbalanced benchmarks for the cases where there is enough work for each innermost parallel region.
+The composable OpenMP mode works best with unbalanced benchmarks for the cases where there is enough work to load each innermost parallel region.

-The dynamic work stealing scheduler from Intel |R| TBB obtains the best performance when innermost parallel regions cannot fully utilize the whole CPU and have varying amounts of work to do.
+The dynamic task scheduler from Intel |R| TBB provides the best performance when innermost parallel regions cannot fully utilize the whole CPU and/or have varying amounts of work to process.

-To summarize our conclusions, we've prepared a table to help choose which approach will work best for which case:
+Though, this emperical evidence might not be enough to properly generalize our experience while there are a lot of other variables and moving targets, we did our best to summarize conclusions and suggest practical guidance in the following table as a starting point for tuning performance of applications with nested parallelism:

 .. figure:: recommendation_table.png
    :figclass: h